Human Environmental Sciences

 Doctoral Faculty Member - membership is required to chair doctoral examination or dissertation committees.
 Graduate faculty membership is a prerequisite for Doctoral faculty membership.

-While MU does not offer undergraduate degrees specifically in human environmental sciences, the University does offer baccalaureate opportunities in a number of related areas, both within the College of Human Environmental Sciences, and in the other Schools and Colleges that make up the University.
+While MU does not offer undergraduate degrees specifically in human environmental sciences, the University does offer bachelors degrees in the closely related areas.
 The catalog provides a complete list of these degree options.

 - PhD in Human Environmental Sciences